 I just want to walk in and it’s done.

-I keep fantasizing of just coming to the rental after it’s all done and seeing freshly painted walls, not walls where kids’ grubby hands had smeared them.
+I keep fantasizing about just coming to the rental after it’s all done and seeing freshly painted walls, not walls where kids’ grubby hands had smeared them.

 And not just the inside, including the carpets badly in need of a (likely) professional cleaning, but the outside needs some pressure washing.